 How IP Address Spoofing or Masquerading Works

-IP address spoofing is a technique in which a node transmits a data packet using someone else's IP address.
-The sender node hides (fakes or masks) its IP address with someone else's IP address.
-Typically, the sender node chooses an IP address that belongs to the destination node's network.
-IP address spoofing is also known as masquerading.
+IP address spoofing is a technique in which a node transmits data packets using an unauthorized IP address.
+The sender conceals its true IP address by substituting it with another, often selecting an address from within the destination network.
+This practice is also referred to as masquerading.

 The basic concept of address spoofing

-An IP address is a unique identity of a computer on a network.
-Computers use IP addresses to communicate or exchange data with other computers on the network.
-To transmit a large amount of data, a computer breaks the data stream into smaller packets and transmits each data packet separately.
+An IP address uniquely identifies a computer on a network.
+Computers rely on IP addresses to communicate and exchange data.
+When transmitting large volumes of data, a computer divides the data stream into smaller packets and sends each packet individually.

 How does an IP address spoofing attack work?